dchen327/wordscapes/README.md

 - can't use same letter multiple times (maybe refactor so letter_IDs are tracked as well)
 - allow for undoing last path (check last arrow, if curr arrow is flipped then remove last arrow
 - don't hardcode all the sizes
-- highlight used letters (flip text color from black to white)
+- don't cover letter text with xarrow